 3. Always Choose A Call To Action (CTA) To Match Your Strategy

 You probably already have a CTA in mind as you’re writing, but it’s worth devoting a section talking about this.
 Since you’re just beginning Facebook advertising, you’re still in the reach or interest phase, so one of your better CTA options is to encourage people to “Learn More.”
 As you move further along in your social media strategy, then you can begin experimenting with other CTAs.

 4. Make Sure Your Copy Matches Your Visual

 Need Some Inspiration?
 As you begin to draft a campaign, here’s a compilation of some great Facebook ad copy examples to get you started.
 There’s also a great breakdown for each one detailing what they did right in the ad copy and the visuals used.
-And while we recommend starting with image based ads when you’re new, eventually you’ll want to look into exploring other types of Facebook ads (video, carousel, etc.) which we cover in one of our blogs.
+And while we recommend starting with image-based ads when you’re new, eventually you’ll want to look into exploring other types of Facebook ads (video, carousel, etc.) to see what resonates with your audience.